I Changed My Contraception To Save My Relationship

 Advertisement

 Twenty-six-year-old schoolteacher Charlie says she knows "all too well" the feeling of hormones taking over a relationship.
-Charlie has been with her boyfriend for seven years and says they rarely argued before she had the hormonal coil fitted.
+Charlie has been with her boyfriend for seven years and says they rarely argued before she had the hormonal intrauterine device (IUD) fitted.
 "After, though, I would fight with him over basically anything."

 “